 Do we want our proposal to use color graphics and fonts or should the proposal be black and white?
 (Note: black and white is safest for electronic submissions if the funder is likely to print the proposal in black and white; or, in the case of hard-copy submissions, if you think the funder will see the use of color as extravagant because it increases printing costs).

 Another choice includes how to design the templates.
-If you work with people who have limited skills in Word, you may want to develop a “model” document that people can refer to that includes the right fonts, colors, and text box styles.
+If you work with people who have limited skills in Microsoft Word, you may want to develop a “model” document that people can refer to that includes the right fonts, colors, and text box styles.
 To use the template, the proposal writer would make a copy of the model document, type over the sample text to preserve the font styles, and create text boxes by copying the text box example included the model document and pasting it into the appropriate spots in the proposal draft.

 If you work with colleagues with more advanced Word skills, you could create a template that relies on Word’s style toolbar (see image below).
 The style toolbar allows you to lock in the font style, size, and color for different kinds of text from headings and subheadings to captions, text box headings, and bulleted lists.

 One of the easiest ways to improve the readability of your proposal is to add white space.
 You can add white space by making a concerted effort to separate your text into shorter paragraphs.
 You can also add white space by creating a buffer of space around graphics and within and between sections.

 We all know it’s easier to read text that is comfortably spaced.
 However, when faced with page limits, it’s tempting to adjust the spacing between sentences, or even between letters (kerning), in an attempt to squeeze in more text.
 Resist this temptation.
 Reducing the spacing will go against the funder’s guidelines if the instructions direct you to use single spacing.
 The text will also looked cramped and be harder to read.